retrosnob/retrosnob.github.io/pythonbook.md

 1. Paris is the capital of France and Beijing is the capital of Germany
 2. Paris is the capital of France or Beijing is the capital of Germany

-Statement 1 is False, because
+Statement 1 is False, because both statements either side of AND need to be True for the whole statement to be True.
-The GCSE also requires you to know the following logical operators.
+Statement 2 is True, because only one of the statements either side of OR need to be True for the whole state The GCSE also requires you to know the following logical operators.
 | Operator | Example | Result
 |---|---|---|